Child Custody

 How Is Child Custody Decided in North Carolina?

 Child custody decisions in North Carolina are made with the child's best interests in mind.
 The court considers various factors to determine what arrangement will serve the child's physical, emotional, and psychological well-being.
-These factors include:

 • Child's Age: The child's age is a significant factor.
 For younger children, the court may prioritize stability and attachment to their primary caregiver, while older children's preferences may be considered.